-This topic describes the second incarnation of the HANDEL Nuclear Attack Warning equipment known as Wire Broadcast System WB1400.
-It replaced both the Verbal Warning WB400 and Siren Control WB600, in areas with a flood warning system it also replaced the WB601.
+This topic describes the second incarnation of the HANDEL Nuclear Attack Warning system and the carrier equipment known as Wire Broadcast System WB1400.

-This second of two parts of this topic describes the distribution of carrier to the receivers, the receivers themselves and operating procedures.
+This second of two parts of this topic describes the distribution to customers and customers speech and siren receivers, the receivers themselves and operating procedures.
 There is a section on BT test equipment used to maintain the system.
 Part one described, the control unit at A.D.O.C., the Carrier Control Point and distribution of the carrier through the exchange network.

 Local Distribution to Warning Points